 This option distributes the specified leakage values to zones defined as network zone (i.e. with the zone ID specified in the network features).
-All relevant zones are then listed in the table underneath, where the leakage for each of the zone can be specified.
+All relevant zones are then listed in the table underneath, where the leakage going to be distributed for each of the zone can be seen.
+These leakage values are specified in the 'Zones' editor in the 'Leakage estimate' field, where they can be adjusted before running the tool, if required.
 Leakages are then computed as an additional demand at junctions in the zone.